Stability Ball Leg Raise exercise demonstration image

 Home Friendly

-A supine core exercise using a stability ball held between the ankles to increase leverage and tension.
-It targets the abs and hip flexors for enhanced core strength and anti-extension stability.
+Supine core exercise using a stability ball squeezed between the feet to raise straight legs toward the ceiling, targeting lower abs and hip flexors for enhanced core stability, strength, and coordination through added instability.

 About Exercise